Recall seems to be working on 4GB RAM, that's 1/4th of min. requirement revealed by Microsoft

 3. x86 machines might require additional work due to software compatibility issues.

-Microsoft’s new “Recall” feature for Windows 11, unveiled last week at the Surface event.
+Microsoft’s new “Recall” feature for Windows 11, was unveiled last week at the Surface event.
 Recall lets users create a searchable history of their screen activity by taking periodic screenshots.
 While intriguing, this functionality is currently locked to specific hardware – Copilot+ PCs with Qualcomm Snapdragon X Series processors.

 The good news?
 Tech enthusiasts are already working on making Recall accessible on other Windows on ARM devices.
 Albacore, a developer known online as @thebookisclosed, successfully got Recall running on a low-powered PC with just a Snapdragon 7cx processor and 4GB of RAM.
 This is impressive, considering the official minimum requirement is 16GB of RAM.